 Playing in the sink

 I make sure all the breakables or dangerous things are away from reach and put a few bottles and lids in there.
-Then I add a few empty cups and some scrubbers and she is happy for a loooong time!
-This seems to be Laila’s fav (2 years old).
+Then I add a few empty cups and some scrubbers and my 2 year old is happy for a long time!
 If you don’t want to waste a ton of water just put a pot full in the sink.

 I’m too lazy to drive 15 min to the library each way and right now its hard for me to get out with 2 and soon 3, so we have some books here and I read a little every day.
 The more I do this, the more they look at pictures on their own quietly at random, and when days go by without reading, they stop doing that!